loopbackio/loopback.io/pages/en/lb4/Testing-Your-application-advanced.md

 ```

 As you can see here, we're testing two separate units to make sure that Home and Person classes work together.
 When a home owner is registered, a new Person should be instantiated and we should be able to get relevant information about the home owner (ie. `home.owner.fullName`).

+## Dependency injection

+Dependency Injection is a technique where the construction of dependencies of a class or function is separated from its behavior, in order to keep the code loosely coupled.
+See [Dependency Injection](Dependency-injection.html) for a longer introduction.

+- Introduce TypeScript as it is needed here to get the benefits of DI via decorators
+- Build on top of the last step of the hello world application
+- Inject the routeHandler in the constructor
+- Introduce about test doubles (spies, stubs)
+- Swap the routeHandler with a stub (also mention stub is also a spy)
+- Go into mocking, swap the routeHandler with mockHandler

 ## Testing process